waterhackweek/preliminary/_episodes/02-access-javascript.md

 Google Earth Engine allows you to have shared group folders/repositories for scripts.
 We've organized the code presented in this tutorial this way.
 Instead of adding each of your emails one at a time (tedious!), you will instead join a google group that will then allow you access to the shared code repository.
 Please follow these steps:

-  - Join the Geohackweek Google Earth Engine Tutorial Google group by clicking this link [https://goo.gl/JsnWZH](https://goo.gl/JsnWZH).
+  - Join the Waterhackweek Google Earth Engine Tutorial Google group by clicking this link [https://goo.gl/JsnWZH](https://goo.gl/JsnWZH).
       - Don't worry about posting permissions; we won't  be posting anything.
       - Best use the same email as your GEE signup email to avoid conflicts later